-LMC provides a wide variety of child care programs through the Child Study Center.
+LMC provides a wide variety of child care through the Child Study Center.
 Programs include:

 - Full-Day and Part-Day Child Care for Toddlers and Preschoolers.
 Children aged 2-6 may attend the part time child care program in 3-hour scheduled time blocks.
-The hours for this program are 8:00 AM to 4:00 PM, Monday through Friday. - Part-Time Evening Child Care.
-Preschool children aged three years through six years, may enroll in the evening program.
-Hours for the evening program are 4:00 PM to 7:00 PM, Monday through Thursday.

-Enrollment is open to the children of LMC students, LMC employees, and community members.
-Children must attend the Center on a regular basis - no drop-in care is available.
+The hours for this program are 8:00 AM to 4:00 PM, Monday through Friday. - Enrollment is open to the children of LMC students, LMC employees, and community members.
+Children must attend the Center on a regular basis no drop-in care is available.
 Hours are scheduled in minimum 3-hour time blocks.
 Highest priority is given to full time LMC student-parents who are continuing their education from semester to semester.

 Parents who enroll their children in a child care program will be required to enroll in a Child Development course on parenting.
 College units will be awarded to those completing the seminar and lab work.
 Participatory duties and responsibilities are assigned by the Child Development staff.
 Specific course requirements vary.
-Contact the Child Development Department at extension 3296 for applicable course numbers and sections.
+Contact the Child Study Center Director at extension 3167 for applicable course numbers and sections.